cancel

 For a deep explanation, check the section 7.
 "USB host library" in UM1021.

-2. Projects and application notes
+2. USB Projects and applications

 C:\Users\xxxxxx\STM32Cube\Repository\STM32Cube_FW_xx_Vx.xx.x\Projects\xxxxxxxxx\Applications\